 I work in the areas of phonetics and phonology.
 My general research interests include speech styles, acoustic and articulatory phonetics, variability and cognitively-accountable statistical language models.
+I work with both spoken and signed languages.

 At the moment I'm working on three main projects: